Felipe1990/Moon/_posts/2018-06-19-presidential-elections.md

 It is interesting to notice that both Duque and Petro, lost some municipalities (Petro more than Duque).
 In addition The municipalities where Fajardo won were close to evenly divided between Petro and Duque.
 This off course didn't help Petro.
 The plot suggest that at the end the municipalities that weren't won by Petro or Duque in the first round did't chose a main candidate to add themselves.

 But, what happened with the white vote?
 Fajardo and other politicians were in favor of voting white and an expectative of a high share of the white vote rised.
-Lets (safely) assume that white voters would have came from Fajardo's votes (municipalities with hight vote share for the Green Party candidate), but what the graph shows is that even through there is a positive relationship between share of vote for Fajardo an white vote, it is weak.
+Lets (safely) assume that white voters would come from Fajardo's votes (municipalities with hight vote share for the Green Party candidate), but what the graph shows is that even through there is a positive relationship between share of vote for Fajardo an white vote, it is weak.
 The final results show that white voters could not have had any incidence in the result should they have voted for Petro.

 <figure>
 	<a href="https://raw.githubusercontent.com/Felipe1990/personalblog/master/assets/img/post_2/distribution_fcsround.jpg"><img src="https://raw.githubusercontent.com/Felipe1990/personalblog/master/assets/img/post_2/distribution_fcsround.jpg" width="400" height="300" align="middle"></a>